 The Brewers Association reports that 85% of Americans now live within 10 miles of a brewery, with over 7000 breweries in existence across the country.
 The craft beer business will continue to grow this year and beyond.
 With this growth, distribution centers need a better way to handle beer kegs, which can be taxing on an operation in many ways.
 They are heavy and shaped awkwardly, making them liable to tip over.

-Often, distributors will store them on the floor, which means order pickers have to bend and lift the heavy keg.
+Often, distributors will store kegs on the floor, which means order pickers have to bend and lift the heavy keg.
 A few years ago, UNEX introduced Keg-Flow as a customized design using Span-Track that could handle keg storage.

-Keg-Flow offers an alternative to palletized keg storage by storing 1/6 kegs in a manner similar to storing cases on flow rack.
+Keg-Flow offers an alternative to palletized keg storage by storing 1/6 kegs, in a manner similar to storing cases on flow rack.
 The original design included a newly designed roller that could withstand the extra weight.
 UNEX uses a 1 3/8” diameter steel rollers that are strong enough to support kegs without bending.
 UNEX engineers also designed a custom hanger to slow the keg down on the track and a high roller stop at the end to keep the keg from toppling over.

-The tracks have been made more versatile – 11.75-inch wide tracks allow storage of 8 kegs of 9 or 11-inch diameter on a 96-inch wide beam.
+The tracks have been made more versatile – 11.75-inch wide tracks allow storage of 8 kegs of 9-inch or 11-inch diameter on a 96-inch wide beam.
 The track features a notched design, so it fits any type of beam.